ia-eknorr/ignition-lint/README.md

 ### `parameter_style` (optional)

 Naming convention style for parameters.
-Default is None.
-Either `parameter_style` or `parameter_style_rgx` should be selected, but not both.
+Cannot be used with `parameter_style_rgx`.

 Options: